In this section:

 In order to make a complaint you must:

-1) make the complaint in writing to BAPT marked for the attention of the Chair of the Complaints Committee.
+1) make the complaint in writing to BAPT marked for the attention of the Chair of the Board of Directors.
 (If you need support to make a written complaint please contact the BAPT Complaints Chair who will seek to identify an appropriate source of support to help you to make your complaint.
 It may be possible to register your complaint in other ways if appropriate.)